HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Experimental Setup

-\paragraph{Hydrological domain methods.} The third group encodes relationships that hydrologists routinely use during manual quality control.
-A Rating Curve Residual baseline fits a power law relationship $Q = a (H - H_0)^b$ by log-linear regression and flags points with large log-space residuals.
+The third group encodes relationships that hydrologists routinely use during manual quality control.
+A Rating Curve Residual baseline fits a power-law relationship $Q = a (H - H_0)^b$ by log-linear regression and flags points with large log-space residuals.
 This serves as a key reference because rating residuals are central to operational practice for detecting rating shifts, drift, and ice effects.
-Additional checks include rate-of-change limits on discharge and stage, persistence detection for stuck sensors, Q-H consistency checks that flag periods where discharge and stage trends diverge or correlations break down, and a seasonal envelope that flags values outside month-specific percentile bands.
+Additional checks include rate-of-change limits on discharge and stage, persistence detection for stuck sensors, $Q$--$H$ consistency checks that flag periods where discharge and stage trends diverge or correlations break down, and a seasonal envelope that flags values outside month-specific percentile bands.
 Together these methods approximate the mix of physical rules and heuristics that agencies use in production systems.

 \paragraph{Methods not included.}